sccn/sccn.github.io/workshops/EEGLAB_2020_Lublin.md

 ----------------

-*IMPORTANT NOTE:* A portion of the workshop will be dedicated to writing EEGLAB scripts -- Not being able to understand Matlab syntax will mean you will miss out on a large portion of the workshop.
+*IMPORTANT NOTE:* A portion of the workshop will be dedicated to writing EEGLAB scripts -- Not being able to understand MATLAB syntax will mean you will miss out on a large portion of the workshop.

-If you are new to Matlab or need a refresher please consult the material on the [Getting started with Matlab page](/workshops/tutorial_matlab)
+If you are new to MATLAB or need a refresher please consult the material on the [Getting started with MATLAB page](/workshops/tutorial_matlab)

 MATLAB support